-1. Before long trips
+1. Before long journeys

-2. When updating major software
+2. When updating major software.

-3. When using high power applications
+3. When using high-energy applications

 4. When the weather forecast is bad

-5. When to replace the battery
+5. When the battery needs replacing

 Source